 “But there were patches of days we couldn’t communicate,” she said, explaining there were blackout periods.
 “But when he hit U.S. soil, I had a sigh of relief.”

-1st Lt.
-Nigel Harrison, a Black Hawk pilot, said he was also happy to return to Nevada, but he said the mission was successful even with the war winding down.
+Black Hawk pilot and 1st Lt.
+Nigel Harrison said he also was happy to return to Nevada, but he said the mission was successful even with the war winding down.

 “I was thankful to be with good soldiers, and with the soldiers from Washington and California, we really had a great group,” he said.

-The battalion included helicopter companies from northern California and Washington state.
-The company, which has undergone several unit designation changes during its history, previously deployed twice to Afghanistan and once each to Kosovo in the 1990s and to Fort Carson, Colo., in 2004.
+The battalion included helicopter companies from Northern California and Washington state.
+The company, which has undergone several unit designation changes during its history, previously deployed twice to Afghanistan and once each to Kosovo in the 1990s and Fort Carson, Colo., in 2004.

 “RC West was extremely quiet because most of the action was down south,” the Nevada Guard pilot said.